LAB02-Research/DeepL-Translator/README.md

 * **Documents**: translate a variaty of documents.
 Has lots of checks to make sure your document will be accepted by DeepL.

+* **Hotkey**: easily consult the app by pressing your hotkey.
+If you have text selected, it'll be conveniently pasted into the source textbox.

 * **Formality**: supports setting a different formality (as long as the language supports it).

 * **Cost management**: tells you how much your text or document will cost in terms of both characters and hard cash.
 Shows the current state of your subscription.